Playing with a simple climate model

 Submitting your work

-- Upload your file to the Java Climate Model dropbox in ANGEL by the due date indicated on the first page of this lesson.
+Upload your file to the Java Climate Model dropbox in CANVAS by the due date indicated on the first page of this lesson.

 I will use my general grading rubric for problem sets to grade this activity.